Skip to Main Content

 Access Option #1: View Full Text in Your Browser & Download Individual Chapters

 • Selecting the "PDF Full Text" link should open the full book.
-Within this page, there will also be a "Contents" section towards the left-side of the screen (pictured below).
-This section allows users to browse within the work, and it also contains blue download links for users who want to download individual chapters or page ranges.
-To prompt the download, simply click on the downward-facing blue arrow, as pictured here:
+Within this page, there will also be a "Contents" section towards the right side of the screen (pictured below).
+This section allows users to browse within the work, and it also contains download links for users who want to download individual chapters or page ranges.
+To prompt the download, simply click on the downward-facing grey arrow, as pictured here:

 • Selecting the download link should open a pop-up window (pictured below).
-Select the page, number of pages, or chapter that you wish to download, and then click "Download PDF," as circled below:
+Select the page, number of pages, or chapter that you wish to download, and then click "Download," as circled below:

 • The above option can be highly useful for users who want to print sections (or chapters) of an e-book.
 When downloading individual chapters or sections of up to 100 pages, the file format is a regular PDF, and this format is very easy to print.